 I have been taking part in the #greatergrilling challenge with Hebrew National this summer and really loving the new takes on hot dogs that we’ve been able to come up with.
 We fired up the grill last week and tried something new – cooking our hot dogs on s’ more sticks!

 It’s a tradition I remember from camping when I was young and figured it would be fun to try out at home.
-Grilling our hot dogs on sticks was great treat for the kids, and a nostalgic take on the summer time favorite for me.
+Grilling our hot dogs on sticks was a great treat for the kids, and a nostalgic take on the summertime favorite for me.

-The salsa dog was next, made by roasting the hot dog along with a jalapeno pepper.
-We layered the hot dog, pepper and cilantro, before topping with salsa.
+The salsa dog was next, made by roasting the hot dog along with jalapeno pepper.
+We layered the hot dog, pepper, and cilantro, before topping with salsa.
 A spicy dog that is so good – it’s become a new summer tradition.

-Roasting hot dogs on sticks was great fun – a small and festive detail for a normal summer night dinner.
+Roasting hot dogs on sticks were great fun – a small and festive detail for a normal summer night dinner.
 Our family had a blast adding in toppings to create their own original combinations.
 To make your own roasting night – lay out the hot dogs, fire up the grill, and set out the toppings.
-Don’t forget to keep the grill hot for s’ mores afterwards… an end of summer memory in the making.
+Don’t forget to keep the grill hot for s’ mores afterward… an end of summer memory in the making.

 With grilling season upon us, everyone is craving an all-American hot dog.
 What makes a kosher hot dog different?
 It’s all about what makes the cut (and what doesn’t).
 Hebrew National is choosy about what goes into their franks – only 100% pure kosher beef so you know what you’re getting and they taste great.
 No artificial flavors, colors, fillers, or byproducts.

 This post is done in a promotional partnership with Hebrew National.
 The opinions expressed and hot dog roasting options are mine and are not indicative of the opinions or positions of Hebrew National.